 I graduated from the University of Reading in 2015 and studied the BPTC at the University of Law graduating in 2017 with a Very Competent.
-I am currently an intern at the Criminal Cases Review Commission on a scholarship from the Kalisher trust, which supports those who wish to go to the Criminal Bar.
-I will be starting pupillage at East Anglian Chambers in April 2018.
+I am currently undertaking my pupillage at East Anglian Chambers primarily in criminal law.

 The end of the meal ticket for life, but a no-go for no-fault divorce as two influential family law cases were decided in the Supreme Court recently.

 Legal privilege is a cornerstone of the way in which legal proceedings work in this country (and, indeed, in many others).